null

 • Front Forks

-• Triple Tree…AND…any associated bodywork or accessories in the case of a Sport Tour installation.
+• Triple Tree…AND…any associated bodywork or accessories.

 Remember: Take your time removing all of the controls and bodywork.
 We recommend covering your tank.